Trade directory · Kailua metro · Hawaii

 Meet experience requirements

-Document 4 years roofing experience or equivalent combination of education and experience.
-Gather employment records, contracts, and reference letters from previous employers or clients.
+Document 4 years of roofing experience or complete approved construction education program.
+Gather employment records, contractor references, and project documentation.

 2